Skip to content

 Labels

-A-codegen Area: Code generation A-traits Area: Trait system C-bug Category: This is a bug.
+A-codegen Area: Code generation A-trait-system Area: Trait system C-bug Category: This is a bug.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Comments